top of page

 It is possible to get lasting, natural relief from seasonal allergies.
 A personalized, evidence-based approach can make the difference between a spring indoors by the air purifier and one outside enjoying the new flowers.

-If you think that you may have a medical emergency, call your doctor or 911 immediately.
+Disclaimer: If you think that you may have a medical emergency, call your doctor or 911 immediately.
 No action or inaction should be taken based solely on the contents of this information.
 Nor should you ever delay seeking medical advice or treatment due to the information contained on this Website.
+The information on this Website is not intended to diagnose, treat, cure, or prevent any disease or medical condition.
+The information discussed is not intended to replace the advice of your healthcare provider.
+Reliance on the information provided by this Website, Dr. Brian Lum, or Functional Healthcare Institute is solely at your own risk.

 Text 913-728-5291